arcus/DART_Community_of_Practice_Wave1/Prompts/3_Learning_to_Learn/2_Getting_Stuck/social_warm_up.md

-2. **Social Warm-Up:** Describe a time someone helped you get unstuck with your work.
+Describe a time someone helped you get unstuck with your work.